Some TopicsGenerous Parents

 Despite a long tradition of giving syrup medicine to sick kids, most of the over-the-counter syrups, capsules and pills for colds and coughs are not effective and carry some risk.
 See Cough and Colds

 Dr Gislason stated: "I have progressed from being an enthusiastic supporter of psychotropic drug research and the therapeutic use of mind drugs 30 years ago, to a disenchanted skeptic who is convinced that drug prescriptions to change mood, attitude, thinking and memory are mostly ill-advised and may often be harmful.
 I will argue that responsible adults need to become better informed about prescription drugs and exercise constraint when seeking and accepting prescriptions that alter their brain function.
 I will also argue that prescriptions for psychotropic drugs for children and the elderly are increasing unreasonably and need to be voluntarily constrained by physicians, resisted by family members and controlled by government regulators."

 Helping Children Website was developed by Alpha Education, a division of Environmed Research Inc. Sechelt, B.C., Canada.
 Online Since 1995.
 Experts in Self-Managed Care.
 Experts in Elemental Nutrient Formulas.
-Feeding Children, Children and Family were written by Stephen Gislason MD.
-The latest editions were released in 2014.
+The topics online were adapted from 2 books, Feeding Children and Children and Family, written by Stephen Gislason MD.
+The latest editions were released in 2015.
 The Alpha Nutrition Program is required reading when diet revision is required to solve children's diseases.
 Alpha Nutrition is a registered trademark of Environmed Research Inc.

 Order Alpha Education Books

 Click the Add to Cart buttons on the left to

 begin your order for printed books from Alpha Online (US and Canada).